WHBF-TV: Nexstar ownership

 On June 3, 2016, Nexstar opted to retain WHBF-TV and Green Bay CBS affiliate WFRV-TV, while Media General sold KWQC and ABC affiliate WBAY-TV to Gray Television for $270 million.
 The FCC approved the transaction on January 11, 2017, finalizing the sale on January 17.
 Nexstar subsequently rebranded as Nexstar Media Group, incorporating its retained stations and former Media General properties.

 On December 3, 2018, Nexstar announced its acquisition of Tribune Media—owner of ABC affiliate WQAD-TV since 2013—for $6.4 billion.
 FCC rules barred Nexstar from owning WQAD alongside WHBF-TV and KLJB, as the Quad Cities market prohibits ownership of more than two stations or multiple top-four-rated outlets.
 To resolve the conflict, Nexstar was required to sell either WQAD or both WHBF-TV and KLJB.
 KGCW could remain with Nexstar or be sold separately, as it did not rank among the market's top-four stations.

 On March 20, 2019, Nexstar confirmed it would retain WHBF-TV, KGCW, and its KLJB SSA, while selling WQAD to Tegna Inc. for $1.32 billion as part of a broader divestiture of 19 stations to Tegna and E. W. Scripps Company.
 The sale marked Tegna's first Iowa television property and its return to Illinois since selling Rockford's WREX in 1969.
 The FCC approved the transaction on September 16, 2019, and it concluded on September 19.

+In August 2025, Nexstar agreed to acquire Tegna for $6.2 billion.
+The deal was completed on March 19, 2026, and included approval for Nexstar to own three full-power station licenses in markets such as the Quad Cities.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented WQAD from being integrated into WHBF/KGCW/KLJB.